wataru-maeda/react-native-boilerplate/README.md

 ####

 The project use [dotenvx](https://dotenvx.com/) to load environment variables into the project.
-Currently Expo CLI and EAS CLI has different environment variable management.
-Expo CLI supports `.env` file but EAS CLI doesn't support `.env` file.
-So we need to use external env variable library like `dotenvx` to load environment variables to adjust both cases.
+Currently Expo and EAS CLI has different behavior when it comes to environment variables.
+Expo CLI loads `.env` file but EAS CLI doesn't load `.env` file.
+So we decided to use external env variable library like `dotenvx` to adjust both cases.

 The project has pre-configured environment variables for development, and production environments which you can find in [.env.dev.example](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/.env.dev.example) and [.env.production.example](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/.env.prod.example).
 The configuration allows you to have separate expo project accounts for development and production environments.